Continuous Delivery in Java

 By: Daniel Bryant, Abraham Marín-Pérez

-You’ll not only learn how to create a comprehensive build pipeline for continually delivering effective software, you’ll also explore how Java application architecture and deployment platforms have affected the way we rapidly and safely deliver new software to production environments.Get advice for beginning or completing your migration to continuous deliveryDesign architecture to enable the continuous delivery of Java applicationsBuild application artifacts including fat JARs, virtual machine images, and operating system container (Docker) imagesUse continuous integration tooling like Jenkins, PMD and FindSecBug to automate code quality checksCreate a comprehensive build pipeline, and design software to separate the deploy and release processesExplore why functional and system quality attribute (“nonfunctional”) testing is vital from development all the way through to deliveryLearn how to build and test applications effectively locally, and observe your system while it runs in production
+Not only will you learn how to create a comprehensive build pipeline for continually delivering effective software, but you’ll also explore how Java application architecture and deployment platforms have affected the way we rapidly and safely deliver new software to production environments.Get advice for beginning or completing your migration to continuous deliveryDesign architecture to enable the continuous delivery of Java applicationsBuild application artifacts including fat JARs, virtual machine images, and operating system container (Docker) imagesUse continuous integration tooling like Jenkins, PMD, and find-sec-bugs to automate code quality checksCreate a comprehensive build pipeline and design software to separate the deploy and release processesExplore why functional and system quality attribute testing is vital from development to deliveryLearn how to effectively build and test applications locally and observe your system while it runs in production